ATacoDev/SE-320/Extreme Programming.md

      - Create game logic so that each of the individual fruit have a different value when they are caught
      - Create win/lose conditions
      - Create a timer to indicate when the dash ability is available again
+     - **Update:** Game feels difficult, needs to be updated to become easier.
+If we are struggling to do it, our predicted audience will find it *impossible*

 ## Working Tests (Task 1): ✅
 - User can input a string and have it compare with an answer string from an array of potential strings